bhits/iexhub/docs/docker-image-desc.md

 # Short Description
-Information Exchange Hub (IExHub) API is connector for Consent2Share to do HIE operations.
+Information Exchange Hub (IExHub) API is a connector for Consent2Share to perform HIE operations.

 # Full Description